Objects deep dive

 Affine objects can be rotated and scaled by an affine transformation.

-, requires a sprite but also requires an AffineMatrixObject
+This, like an Object, requires a sprite but also requires an AffineMatrixObject and an AffineMode.

 The affine article goes over some detail in how to create affine matrices.